 If that’s not enough for you, the hike to Sahale Glacier also provides wildlife photo opportunities.
 When I was backpacking there (which requires a backcountry permit), I saw a black bear, mountain goats, marmots, pika and a family of grouse – among other creatures.
 It truly made for one of the best backpacking experience of my life!

 Have you ever hiked to Sahale Glacier?
 What did you think of the photo opportunities?
 We’d love to hear from you!
 Leave a comment below or connect with us on Twitter, Facebook, Instagram, YouTube and Vimeo.
-You can also visit Moarly Creative for more awesome Seattle photo ops and to learn about our Seattle video production company.
+You can also visit Moarly Creative for more awesome Seattle photo ops and to learn about our Seattle video production and content creation company.